Evolving

 They help people hear better by testing their hearing, diagnosing issues, and providing solutions like hearing aids or therapy.

-The career of an audiologist is labeled as "Evolving" because AI is increasingly being used to assist with technical tasks like hearing tests and device adjustments, making these processes faster and more efficient.
-However, the human skills of communication, empathy, and judgment remain crucial, as AI cannot replace the personal touch needed for counseling patients and planning treatments.
+The career of an audiologist is labeled as "Evolving" because AI is starting to help with some routine tasks like hearing tests and drafting patient notes, making these processes faster and more efficient.
+However, the essential human skills of audiologists—such as listening, counseling patients, and providing personalized care—are still needed and can't be replaced by AI.

 Read full analysis